bcubk/spring-music/docs/exercise.md

 ![Edit Album](2.png)

-In order to simulate project work with a customer, you will get user story definition.
-You can completely free how to solve this feature in Spring Music.
+In order to simulate project work with a customer, you will get a user story definition.
+You are completely free on how to solve this feature in Spring Music.
 You can use all resources.

 ## User Story
 *As a user I want to like albums, so I can see only my liked albums*